Ronaldo beats Messi to win Ballon d’Or for fifth time

 Ronaldo claimed it back last year after helping Portugal win the European Championship and starring for Madrid as it won the Champions League.

+"Thanks to my Real Madrid teammates," Ronaldo said, adding.
+"I want to thank the rest of the people who helped me reach this level."

-Last season he won the Champions League once again and played a key role as Madrid won the Spanish league title for the first time since 2012.
+Last season he won the Champions League once again — scoring twice in a 4-1 rout of Juventus in the final — and played a key role as Madrid won the Spanish league title for the first time since 2012.
+His league tally of 25, however, was his lowest since joining the club in 2009.

 "If he can score 10 times in training he will, that's what impresses me," Real Madrid coach Zinedine Zidane said.
 "His ambition impresses me.
 I'm proud to be his coach."